 Conditions That Occur Anywhere on the Foot

 Tendinopathy is an injury to a tendon.
 A tendon connects muscle to bone and helps move joints.
-Tendinopathy includes:
+This problem includes:

-Tendinopathy is generally the result of overuse or repetitive motion.
-The strain on the tendon causes tiny tears in the tissue that accumulate over time.
+Tendinopathy is often from overuse or repetitive motion.
+The strain on the tendon causes tiny tears in the tissue that build up over time.

 A sprain is a stretch or tear of a ligament.
-Ligaments bind bones to one another.
-Sprains can be caused by overstretching a ligament during activity, or it can occur during a traumatic injury, such as a fall.
-They vary in severity, up to and including a complete tear.
+Ligaments bind bones to each other.
+Sprains can be from overstretching a ligament during activity.
+It can also be from trauma, such as a fall.

-Infections that occur on the skin or in soft tissue can spread to the bones if left untreated.
+Infections that happen on the skin or in soft tissue can spread to the bones without treatment.
 Infections that affect the foot can be bacterial, fungal, viral, or parasitic.
-Organisms can enter the body from a break in the skin as a result of a scratch, cut, or ulcer.
-People with diabetes have to be especially careful of any wound or injury to their feet.
-Signs of infection include warmth, redness, drainage, and discomfort.
+Organisms can enter the body from a break in the skin, such as a scratch, cut, or ulcer.

-Foot pain may be a sign of a more serious health condition that is affecting the entire body.
-Some examples include:
+Foot pain may be a sign of a more serious health problem, such as:

 Corns and Calluses

 Corns and calluses are thickened layers of skin.
 They are caused by irritation.
 The corn is usually cone-shaped and has a knobby core that points in.
 This core can put pressure on the thin skin under it and cause sharp pain.
-Corns can develop on top of or between your toes.
-Soft corns develop between your toes.
+Corns can be on top of or between the toes.
+Soft corns can happen between the toes.
 They are kept flexible by the moisture from sweat.
-Calluses develop on the bottom of your foot.
-Corns and calluses develop as a result of friction from the toes rubbing together or against the shoe.
-Calluses can also develop anywhere on the foot.
+Calluses happen on the bottom of the foot.
+Corns and calluses happen as a result of friction from the toes rubbing together or against the shoe.
+Calluses can happen anywhere on the foot.

 Bursitis of the Toe

-Bursitis is an inflammation of the fluid-filled sacs that protect your toe joints, particularly the big toe.
-It often occurs as a result of irritation from rubbing.
+Bursitis is an inflammation of the fluid-filled sacs that protect the toe joints, often the big toe.
+It can happen from irritation due to rubbing.

-Ingrown toenails can occur on any toe.
+Ingrown toenails can happen on any toe.
 They are most common on the big toe.
-They can develop due to tight-fitting or narrow shoes.
-These put too much pressure on the outside of your big toe.
-This forces the nail to grow into the flesh of your toe.
-Incorrect toenail trimming can also add to the risk of developing an ingrown toenail.
-Other conditions that can lead to ingrown toenails include:
+They can happen due to tight-fitting or narrow shoes.
+These put too much pressure on the outside of the big toe.
+This forces the nail to grow into the flesh of the toe.
+Poor toenail trimming can also add to the risk.
+Other problems that can lead to ingrown toenails are:

 A bunion is a painful swelling.
-It is the result of the movement of the base of the big toe away from the smaller toes.
+It is from the movement of the base of the big toe away from the smaller toes.
 At the same time, the end of the big toe moves toward the smaller toes.
-This may cause the head of the metatarsal bone to stick out and rub against the side of your shoe.
+This may cause the head of the metatarsal bone to stick out and rub against the side of the shoe.
 The tissue under it becomes inflamed.
-A painful swelling forms.
-Bone growth may occur at the site of irritation.
+Bone growth may happen at the site of irritation.

-A hammertoe is a permanent deformity of your toe joint.
-With hammertoe, your toe bends up slightly and then curls downward, resting on its tip.
-When forced into this position long enough, the tendons of your toe contract and it stiffens into a hammer, or claw-like, shape.
+A hammertoe is a deformity of the toe joint.
+The toe bends up slightly and then curls downward, resting on its tip.
+This can cause the tendons of the toe to contract and stiffens the toe into a hammer, or claw-like, shape.

 A hammertoe is most common in the second toe.
-However, it may develop in any or all of your 3 middle toes if they are pushed forward in a shoe and do not have enough room to lie flat.
+It can also happen in any or all of the 3 middle toes if they are pushed forward in a shoe and do not have enough room to lie flat.

 Hammertoes are often caused by wearing shoes that are too short.

-Neuromas occur when a nerve, or the tissue surrounding the nerve, becomes enlarged and inflamed.
-One symptom is a burning or tingling sensation.
-Another symptom is cramping in the front of your foot.
-This condition can be caused by:
+Neuromas happen when a nerve, or the tissue around it, becomes enlarged and inflamed.
+One symptom is a burning or tingling feeling.
+Another symptom is cramping in the front of the foot.
+It can be caused by:

-Morton neuroma is the most common neuroma of the foot.
-It develops when the metatarsal bones in the middle toes pinch the nerve that runs between them.
+Morton neuroma is when the metatarsal bones in the middle toes pinch the nerve that runs between them.

-A stress fracture in your foot usually occurs in one of the five metatarsal bones.
+A stress fracture in the foot usually happens in one of the five metatarsal bones.
 It is most common in the second or third.
-These fractures are caused by overuse during strenuous exercise, particularly running and other high-impact aerobic sports.
+These fractures are caused by overuse during exercises, such as running and other high-impact sports.

-Sesamoiditis is a condition involving the sesamoid bones.
-These are small bones under the head of the first metatarsal bone (at the base of the big toe).
-The sesamoid bones carry a great amount of weight.
-The bones and tissues around them can become inflamed and irritated.
-Sesamoiditis injuries are common among people who do high-impact activities.
-These include ballet dancing, running, and aerobic exercise.
+Sesamoiditis is a problem with the small bones under the head of the big toe.
+The bones and tissues around the sesamoids can become inflamed and irritated.
+It is most common in people who do high-impact activities, such as ballet dancing and running.

-When a cause cannot be determined, any pain in the ball of the foot is generally referred to as metatarsalgia.
+When a cause cannot be found, any pain in the ball of the foot is called metatarsalgia.
 It is most likely caused by poor footwear or by high-impact activities.
-People with a high arched foot are more likely to develop metatarsalgia.
+People with a high-arched foot are more likely to have this problem.

 Tarsal Tunnel Syndrome

-Tarsal tunnel syndrome results from compression of a nerve that runs through a narrow passage.
-It goes behind your inner anklebone down to your heel.
-It may be caused by injury to your ankle, such as a sprain or fracture.
+Tarsal tunnel syndrome is from compression of a nerve that runs through a narrow passage.
+It goes behind the inner anklebone down to the heel.
+It may be caused by injury to the ankle, such as a sprain or fracture.
 It may also be caused by a growth that presses against the nerve.

-Pronation is the normal motion that allows your foot to adapt to uneven walking surfaces and to absorb shock.
-When you have too much pronation, the outside your foot turns upward.
-This flattens your arch.
+Pronation is the normal motion that allows the foot to adapt to uneven walking surfaces and to absorb shock.
+The outside of the foot turns upward when there is too much pronation.
+This flattens the arch.
 It also stretches and pulls the fascia.
 It can cause foot pain.
-It can also affect the way you walk.
+It can also affect walking.
 This can lead to problems in the hip, knee, and lower back.

 The heel is the largest bone in the foot.
 Heel pain is the most common foot problem.
-It can occur in the front, back, or bottom of the heel.
+It can happen in the front, back, or bottom of the heel.

-Plantar fasciitis occurs from small tears and inflammation in the plantar fascia.
-The plantar fascia is a ligament-like structure that stretches from the heel to the ball of your foot.
-It supports the arch of your foot and helps to serve as a shock absorber.
+Plantar fasciitis happens from small tears and inflammation in the ligament-like structure that stretches from the heel to the ball of the foot.
+It supports the arch of the foot and helps to serve as a shock absorber.

-Plantar fasciitis is usually a result of overuse during high-impact exercise and sports, especially running.
-Because the condition often occurs in only one foot, factors other than overuse may be responsible in some cases.
-Other factors that may increase the risk of this injury include obesity, tight calf muscles, poorly fitting shoes, or an uneven stride.
+Plantar fasciitis is often from overuse during high-impact exercise and sports, especially running.
+Other things that may raise the risk are obesity, tight calf muscles, poorly fitting shoes, or an uneven stride.

-Pain is often mainly around the undersurface of the heel.
-It often spreads to your arch.
-The condition can be temporary.
-It may become chronic if you ignore it.
-Resting usually provides relief.
+Pain is around the undersurface of the heel.
+It often spreads to the arch.
+It may last a short time or happen for a long time.
+It is often better with rest.
 The pain may return.

 Heel spurs are bony growths that stick out from the bottom of the heel bone.
 They are parallel to the ground.
-The spur occurs where the plantar fascia attaches.
-The pain in that area is due to irritation of the attachment.
-There is a nerve that runs close to this area and may contribute to the pain which occurs.
-There are many people with heel spurs who have no symptoms at all.
+The spur happens where the plantar fascia attaches.
+The pain in that area is from irritation of the attachment.
+There is a nerve that runs close to this area and may add to the pain.
+Some people may not have symptoms.

 Haglund deformity is a bony growth on the back of the heel bone.
 It irritates the bursa and the skin behind the heel bone.
-It is commonly called a "pump bump."
-It develops when the back of your shoe repeatedly rubs against the back of the heel.
+It is also called a "pump bump."
+It happens when the back of your shoe rubs against the back of the heel.
 This irritates the bursa and skin that is over the bone.

-Achilles tendinopathy is degeneration of the tendon that connects your calf muscles to your heel bone.
-There are two common types of tendinopathy: tendinosis and tendonitis.
+Achilles tendinopathy is break down of the tendon that connects the calf muscles to the heel bone.
+There are two common types: tendinosis and tendonitis.
 Tendonitis is an inflammation of the tendon.
-Although the term tendonitis is used more often, tendonopathies are more likely to be a tendinosis, with no inflammation.
-The tendon suffers excessive stress and internal injury.
-A small area undergoes degeneration.
-Small internal tears may develop.
-Achilles tendinosis occurs mostly in people who do high-impact exercise, particularly running, racquetball, and tennis.
-People with calf muscle tightness are at more risk.
+Tendinosis is more common and does not cause inflammation.
+The tendon suffers from too much stress and internal injury.
+A small area breaks down.
+Small internal tears may happen.
+Achilles tendinosis happens mostly in people who do high-impact exercise, such as running and tennis.
+People with tight calf muscles are at higher risk.

-A stress fracture can occur in the heel.
-It is caused by overuse during strenuous exercise, particularly running and high-impact aerobics.
+A stress fracture can happen in the heel.
+It is caused by overuse during strenuous exercise, such as running.
 Stress fractures are common in military training.